On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing

-The overall idea is that we want to solve for the sextic equation $s_3 s_5 s_6 - d^3 = 0$.
-We can do this by computing random points on $\FPP$ with high accuracy and evaluating the expression $s_3 s_5 s_6 - d^3$ on these points.
-This will produce relations on the coefficients $b_1, ..., b_8$ and $e_1, e_2, e_3$, which we can then solve in the \texttt{Magma} file \texttt{4H-Quadratic.txt}.
+on $\FPP$ which provides us equations on the coefficients of $s_3$ and $d$.
+Specifically, we may compute random points on $\FPP$ with high accuracy and evaluate the expression $s_3 s_5 s_6 - d^3$ on these points.
+This will produce relations on the coefficients $b_1, ..., b_8$ and $e_1, e_2, e_3$, which we can then solve in the Magma file \texttt{4H-Quadratic.txt}.

-However, the process above may take quite long computationally.
-To reduce the run-time, we also compute some additional constraints on the coefficients before passing it down to the \texttt{4H-Quadratic.txt}.
+However, the process above was taking quite long.
+To reduce the run-time, we also computed some additional constraints on the coefficients before passing it down to the \texttt{4H-Quadratic.txt}.
 The additional constraints are calculated as follows: